Selecting sites for nuclear power plants involves key issues such as:

 As stated on the World Nuclear Association website, the Peak Ground Acceleration (PGA) or Design Basis Earthquake Ground Motion (DBGM) is used as a measure of the size of an earthquake.
 It is measured in Galileo units – Gal (cm/sec2) or g – the force of gravity, 1.0 g being 980 Gal.
 The PGA is a measure but of course the seismic design basis for a nuclear power plant includes other parameters such as the frequency spectrum and duration of the design earthquake, damping (energy dissipation) in the foundation media, surrounding soil or rock and the structure itself.
 Modern nuclear plants are designed for a standardized earthquake, and therefore, the site where the nuclear plant is constructed must have a seismic hazard level enveloped by the standardized design.
 Typical reactor designs require them to automatically shut down when the peak ground acceleration exceeds 0.3 g.
 To put this into perspective, the Newcastle earthquake of 1989 had a Richter scale value of 5.6 and an estimated peak ground acceleration of 0.24 g.

-Issues addressing the impact upon local populations will be explored as this site develops.
-Reactors are frequently surrounded by populations of modest density as shown Figure 4 at the Tihange Nuclear Power Plant in Belgium.
+These larger reactors are frequently surrounded by populations of modest density as shown Figure 4 at the Tihange Nuclear Power Plant in Belgium.

-In the United States the Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants.
-Frstly a plume exposure pathway zone of 10 miles or 16km radius.
+In the United States the Nuclear Regulatory Commission defines two emergency planning zones around large nuclear power plants.
+Firstly a plume exposure pathway zone of 10 miles or 16km radius.
 This is concerned primarily with exposure to, and inhalation of, airborne radioactive contamination.
 Secondly a larger ingestion pathway zone of about 50 miles or 80km radius is concerned primarily with ingestion of food and liquid contaminated by radioactivity.

 By way of example, the population within 16km of the Sequoyah plant shown in Figure 3 was 99,664, according to 2010 U.S. Census data.
 The 2010 population within 80km was 1,079,868.
 Cities within 80 km included Chattanooga being 22 km to the city centre.